informalsystems/hermes/relayer-framework-guide/docs/context-generic-programming/06-generic-person.md

 The associated type `Person` is also generic, but we also add a trait bound that the type must implement `NamedPerson`.

-The `QueryPersonContext` is now defined with `PersonContext` as another of its supertraits.
+The `PersonQuerier` is now defined with `PersonContext` as another of its supertraits.
 With that, the `query_person` method becomes completely abstract.
 A generic consumer would only know that, given an abstract type `Context::PersonId`, it can query the `Context` and either get back an abstract